 Adjusting the cabin temperature using the lowermost infotainment screen isn’t quite as easy as using a Range Rover Sport’s conventional dials and knobs.
 You’ll have to first select which feature you want to tweak before using the large circular dials to bump the temperature up or down.
 This doesn’t just take longer than you might be used to, it means you’ll have to spend quite some time staring down at the centre console when you should be concentrating on driving.

-Unfortunately, you can’t get Apple CarPlay or Android Auto smartphone mirroring on any Range Rover Velar cars but you do get Land Rover’s own basic smartphone integration as standard on S cars and above.
-It’ll allow you to use a selection of apps, such as Spotify, through the car’s screens but it’s not quite as easy to use as the more mainstream Apple or Android systems.
+Unfortunately, Apple CarPlay and Android Auto smartphone mirroring cost extra across the Range Rover Velar range, but you do get Land Rover’s own basic smartphone integration as standard on S cars and above.
+It’ll allow you to use a selection of apps, such as Spotify, through the car’s screens but it’s not quite as easy to use as the more mainstream Apple and Android systems.

 A more modern-feeling feature is the digital driver’s display you get as standard on Range Rover Velar SE and HSE models.
 It replaces conventional analogue dials with a configurable high-resolution screen.
 It certainly compliments the rest of the Range Rover’s futuristic cabin but the odd touchpad-style controls on the steering wheel mean it isn’t quite as user-friendly as the Audi Q5’s similar Virtual Cockpit system.